SFML/cmake-sfml-project/README.md

 The main method serves as the entry point for the game, orchestrating the initialization of game components and starting the gameplay loop.
 Level Management: The controller includes methods to handle different game levels, such as Level 1, Level 2, and Level 3.
 Each level presents unique challenges and progression criteria for the player.

-## Getting Started

-To play Crop-Pocalypse, follow these steps:
-Download GoDot v4.2.1
-Clone the repository to your local machine.
-Open GoDot application and press import
-Open project.gotdot inside the src>view folder
-Press run button on top right

-## Compatiblity

-Compatible on MacOS and Windows